 Pine Street Housing & Services Map

 Housing is the Solution to HomelessnessPine Street is focusing significant efforts toward creating more permanent, supportive and affordable housing options for homeless men and women.
-It now houses more than 850 people at 37 sites in Boston and Brookline.
+It now houses over 900 people at 40 housing locations in Boston and Brookline.

 Read more about Pine Street’s housing expansion strategy.

 Scattered Site HousingSome people we work with prefer not to live in a group environment.
 Others require even more intensive services that Pine Street’s housing provides.
 Therefore, Pine Street also supports more than 300 units of scattered site housing throughout the neighborhoods of Boston, Chelsea, Revere, Waltham and Malden.

 Tenants in these one- or two-bedroom apartments have experienced chronic homelessness and receive intensive support to help them develop life skills leading to greater independence.
 Case managers provide assistance with activities of daily living; healthcare referrals; community integration; goal setting; and job training, employment of volunteer opportunities.